wtvisser/OpenAPI-Demo/README.md

     /v3/api-docs

-We can also get the documentation as a yaml file by changing the path to /v3/api-docs.yaml.
+We can also get the documentation as a yaml file by changing the path to

+    /v3/api-docs.yaml

-The springdoc-openapi dependency already includes Swagger UI, so we’re all set to access the API documentation at:
+The springdoc-openapi dependency already includes the Swagger UI, so we’re all set to access the API documentation at:

     /swagger-ui/index.html